endreymarcell/namingthings/src/pages/blog/react-server-components-bad-idea.md

 You know what this reminds me of?
 Prototypal inheritance in JavaScript.
-I read about it in all the JavaScript books again and again, and each author ensured me that although prototypal inheritance might feel odd at first if you're used to other languages, but once you understand it, it's actually a very powerful mechanism, maybe even better than class-based inheritance.
+I read about it in all the JavaScript books again and again, and each author assured me that although prototypal inheritance might feel odd at first if you're used to other languages, but once you understand it, it's actually a very powerful mechanism, maybe even better than class-based inheritance.

 All that has achieved was make me feel dumb.